 1. Is my doctor in the network?

 If you have doctors or specialists you like, check if they’re in the plan’s network.
 Why?
-Because your costs are usually lower when you use a network doctor.
+Because your costs are usually lower when you use an in-network doctor.
 Visit Find a Doctor to see if a doctor is in ConnectiCare’s network.

 2. Is my medicine covered, and how much will it cost?